ReedBlack/inkswell/README.md

 > Scan QR with phone to see it in your phone with expo, or press 'i' to view it with the iOS simulator

-> switch branch to "artist" to see the app in its current state as for logged in artist users.
+> switch branch to "artist" to see the app in its current state for logged-in artist users.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).